-Leicester v Wasps (Sat)
+Leicester edge Wasps to end season in top spot

-Premiership: Leicester Tigers v Wasps
+Premiership: Leicester Tigers 20-10 Wasps - Leaders tee up play-off semi with Northampton

 Last updated on .From the section Rugby Union